 Effectively accounting for all aspects of an estate can be a complicated, contentious, and time-consuming process.
 At the very least, transparently determining the value of an asset and who owns it could help simplify the process.
 There are multiple ways to figure out how much a property is worth and there are many different kinds of ownership.

 If you serve as a personal representative to an estate and have any further questions about assets and ownership in Rosemead, a dedicated lawyer could help.
 A skilled attorney could assess your family’s circumstances, explain your options, and keep negotiations civil.
-Reach out to the firm today to schedule an initial appointment.
+Reach out to our firm today to schedule an initial appointment.